July 09, 2014

 So, these are some kinds of areas—I’m not going to go into all of these, I’m just giving examples of the kinds of areas where today it looks like there might still be crucial considerations.
 This is not an exhaustive list by any means, and we can talk more about some of those.
 They kind of go from more general and abstract and powerful, to more specific and understandable by ordinary reasoning.

 To just pick an example: insects.
 If you are a classical utilitarian, this consideration arises within the more mundane—we’re setting aside the cosmological commons and just thinking about here on Earth.
-If insects are sentient then maybe the amount of sentience in insects is very large because I saw very, very many of them.
-So that maybe the effect of our policies on insect well-being mind trump the effect of our policies on human well-being or animals in factories and stuff like that.
+If insects are sentient then maybe the amount of sentience in insects is very large because there are so very, very many of them.
+So that maybe the effect of our policies on insect well-being might trump the effect of our policies on human well-being or animals in factories and stuff like that.
 I’m not saying it does, but it’s a question that is non-obvious and that could have a big impact.

 Or take another example: